The Marmot with the CollarDiary of a Philosopher

 M.02.02.01.06 / M.063

 The mountain has changed during these few days.
-It is free from snow on the side that faces the sun.
-The ground is bare over wide spaces; it has all flowed down, it has all hurled itself headlong, from the rocky heights to the valley’s floor.
+It is free from Snow on the side that faces the Sun.
+The ground is bare over wide spaces; it has all fallen down, it has all hurled itself headlong, from the rocky heights to the valley’s floor.
 Today some avalanches have fallen on the side in shade.
 Look out tomorrow, if this wind continues!

 M.02.02.01.07 / M.064

 Here I am, a prisoner anew, but at home.
 The avalanche is relentless, striking to right and left of my Burrow.
 I am not at risk, because it is following the course of the ravines; but even so, I am making myself as small as possible at the entrance to my hole.
 I advance a whisker’s length, just as far as is necessary to see, and when it arrives, I curl back up in my gallery.
 It hurls itself, furiously, from one wall to the other of its corridors; it destroys the ledges, carries off the boulders and tears up the trees from the rocks where they stand.
 The earth is quaking to the back of my Burrow.
 It is when the avalanche tumbles over the precipice, below me, that it is beautiful to see.
 I always think I am falling and plunging with it into the void.
 It is a strange sensation, which gratifies your heart.

 This thunder is not stopping.
 Must they keep an arsenal up there?
 The more it falls, the more there is.